MAD-1: Specifications

 The MAD-1 is an IBM PC–compatible desktop computer measuring 12 inches wide, 16 inches deep and 5.5 inches tall.
 The computer was noted by the technology press of the day for its unique design that stood in stark contrast with the beige IBM PC and compatibles of the day.
 Its exterior case was medium-gray in color and featured prominent beveled edges and louvers at the sides.

 As the expanded acronym Modular Advanced Design-1 suggests, the computer is modular—split into halves across the perimeter of the case, with its disk drives occupying the Data Module on top and the rest of the computer's circuitry occupying the Computing Module on bottom.
 The computer came in two variants: one with two 5.25-inch double-density floppy disk drives, and the other with one such floppy drive in addition to a 10-MB half-height hard drive.
 The Data Module also contains the computer's 160-watt power supply unit; as such the computer is virtually unusable without it.
 A 12-inch amber monochrome monitor came included with the computer, as well as its 18-inch-wide 84-key keyboard, which also featured a grey finish (its keys were two-tone—dark gray for function keys and light grey for alphanumeric keys; both sets of keys featured red, black, and white lettering, depending on their function).

 Each part of the MAD-1 could be opened up by unfastening two screws from their backs and pulling up the lids.
-Internally, the MAD-1 features the purely 16-bit Intel 80186 microprocessor, eschewing from the IBM PC's use of the 8-bit Intel 8088, and 512 KB of RAM stock (expandable to 704 KB).
+Internally, the MAD-1 features the purely 16-bit Intel 80186 microprocessor, eschewing from the IBM PC's use of the Intel 8088 with its performance-limiting 8-bit external data bus, and 512 KB of RAM stock (expandable to 704 KB).
 Unlike the IBM PC, the stock MAD-1 features only one ISA expansion slot, and the only way to expand the memory to the maximum is through occupying this sole slot with a proprietary expansion card that was sold by Mad Computers.
 The company however offered an optional Expansion Module adding four more ISA slots, connecting to the back of MAD-1's Computing Module as a "trailer".

 The MAD-1 came shipped with a semi-custom version of MS-DOS, called Mad MS-DOS.
 Mad MS-DOS is largely compatible with software running on the former; the included distribution however lacked GW-BASIC and several vital components of PC DOS (IBM implementation of MS-DOS), such as GRAPHICS.COM and FDISK.COM.
 Mad Computers also sold the MAD-1 with Venix (a Unix variant) and CP/M-86 as optional operating systems.